bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

   ansible all -m ping

 Also, it is possible to gather **facts**.
 Facts are dynamic variables, accessible only when Ansible is running on the target.
-Facts provides live information about the target: it's running kernel, it's linux distrubution, network or cpu information, etc.
+Facts provides live information about the target: it's running kernel, it's linux distribution, network or cpu information, etc.

 .. code-block:: bash

   ansible -m setup --tree /dev/shm/ management1

-Then, open file /dev/shm/management1 to check it's content and the result of facts gathering.
+Then, open file /dev/shm/management1 to check its content and the result of facts gathering.

 ansible-inventory
 -----------------

-Ansible inventory command is extremly useful can will be massively used on this documentation.
+Ansible inventory command is extremely useful can will be massively used on this documentation.

-This commands allows to gather information from your inventory and check the expected output.
+This command allows to gather information from your inventory and check the expected output.

 Groups and hosts
 ^^^^^^^^^^^^^^^^